 The Position Paper by the NSCA (1993 Chandler & Stone) states: “There is no objective evidence that full squats are harmful to the ligaments of the knee or the patellofemoral joint.
 When done correctly and under the supervision of a strength and conditioning specialist the full squat is safe and beneficial to athletic endeavors.”

 The Position paper of the ACSM states: “In summary, the squat exercise is important to many athletes because of its functionality and similarly to athletic movements.
 If appropriate guidelines are followed, the squat is a safe exercise for individuals without a previous history of injuries.
 The squat is a large muscle-mass exercise and has excellent potential for adding lean muscle mass with properly prescribed exercise.”

 Negative perception of the squat still exists to this day, and much of that perception can be traced back to a singular study performed by a graduate student in the late 1950s.
 By providing factual based evidence and understanding where the misconception arose so many years ago, strength and conditioning coaches can better defend the movements, including the squat, that they use in their program.
 The best way to defend a program is by educating.
 Continuing to do so will assist in showing others the benefit that a properly performed training program has in the world of athletics.

-Joe Powell is an Assistant Strength & Conditioning Coach at Utah State University and an advisor to the IYCA.
-He formerly held a similar position at Central Michigan University where he also taught classes in the Department of Health and Human Performance.
+Joe Powell is an Assistant Strength & Conditioning Coach for football at Michigan State University.
+He held a similar position at Utah State University and has been an advisor to the IYCA for several years.
+Before his stint at Utah State, Joe was an Asst.
+S & C Coach at Central Michigan University where he also taught classes in the Department of Health and Human Performance.
 Joe is a regular contributor to the IYCA Insiders program and is one of 20 strength coaches who helped create the High School Strength & Conditioning Specialist Certification.
 Join IYCA Insiders or get the HSSCS to learn more from Joe.